Specimens of Tyrannosaurus: Tyrannosaurus mcraeensis: NMMNH P-3698

 The remains of a tyrannosaur were discovered in 1983 in the Campanian-early Maastrichtian Hall Lake Formation in New Mexico by Donald Staton and Joe LaPoint.
 Reposited at the New Mexico Museum of Natural History and Science, the fossil material (NMMNH P-3698) consists of skull and lower jaw bones, in addition to isolated teeth and chevrons.
 Some of the bones were briefly mentioned in 1984 as belonging to T. rex, and were described in 1986.
 In 2024, Sebastian G. Dalman and colleagues described this specimen as the holotype of a new Tyrannosaurus species, T. mcraeensis.
 This species differs from T. rex in having smaller postorbital crests, a proportionately longer and shallower lower jaw with a less prominent chin suggestive of a weaker bite, and more laterally compressed teeth.

+"Gus"

+"Gus" was excavated on a ranch in Harding County, South Dakota, United States between 2021 and 2023 and was sold at auction at Sothebys, New York, on July 14, 2026, for $50,100,100.